Random positioning machine: Simulated micro-, partial, and hyper gravity

 The concept of 'random' positioning has been used to simulate a micro-gravity environment through the nullification of gravity.
 This is accomplished by disorientating the target model, or as "vector-averaging".
 Through the use of a centrifuge, a 'hyper-gravity' gravity can be simulated, as the model will get exposed to a continued accelerated force.
 In the circumstances of hyper-gravity within a micro-gravity environment, a partial 'Earth' gravity is created.
 Hyper-gravity simulation is also achieved through the use of larger centrifuges, such as the Large diameter Centrifuge (LDC) at the European Space Agency.
-The LDC simulated up to twenty times the Earth's gravitational strength.
+The LDC is able to simulate up to twenty times the Earth's gravitational strength.
 A system developed by Airbus uses an algorithm to simulate partial-gravity through a not fully randomly vector-averaging.
 The vector-averaging by Airbus' algorithm doesn't average out the vector to null but to a percentage representing simulated partial-gravity.

-The software controlled RPM for partial-gravity has been bought by Yuri GmbH form whom you can now purchase this.
+Disadvantages

+The simulated microgravity environment attained inside the RPM is not perfect.
+A secondary effect part of this is the shear forces created by the fluid dynamics of the cell culture medium.
+They have been mathematically modeled by Wüest, and according to the research by Hauslage, they are of a magnitude enough to have biological implications.
+Also, Cortés-Sánchez showed these effects in mammalian cells cultured in the RPM.